costinelnegura/Notion-Get-Page-API/README.md

 # Notion Get Page API
 ### API developed in Java that retrieves pages from a Notion database.
+The retrieved pages are emails that were imported from Outlook.

 ---
 Because each Notion Database has its own ID, you have to add that property in the command line when executing the project.

 `--notion.secret-token=type your token here`